invertase/react-native-firebase-docs/docs/messaging/introduction.md

 Notification-only messages are used to display a visible notification on devices.
 They are intercepted by the Mobile Device's OS and will be delivered to the notification tray when the app is in the background or closed.

-Notification-only messages are handled by the RNFirebase notifications module's `onNotificationReceived` and `onNotificationOpened` methods.
+Notification-only messages are handled by the RNFirebase [Notifications module's](version /notifications/introduction) `onNotificationReceived` and `onNotificationOpened` methods.

 Notification-only messages behave as follows: